Knife game

 The knife game, pinfinger, stabscotch, nerve, bishop, hand roulette, five finger fillet (FFF), or chicken is a game wherein, placing the palm of one's hand down on a table with fingers apart, using a knife or other sharp object, one attempts to stab back and forth between one's fingers, trying not to hit the fingers.
-The game is intentionally dangerous, exposing players to the risks of incision or penetration; it may be played much more safely by using another object, such as the eraser side of a pencil.
+The game is intentionally dangerous, exposing players to the risks of incision or penetration; one may play it much more safely by using another object, such as the eraser side of a pencil.
 In European culture, it is traditionally considered a boys' game.
 It appears in various media across popular culture, including Knife in the Water, Aliens, and Red Dead Redemption.

 Description

 The knife game is a game where a player uses a knife (or other sharp object) to stab at the spaces between the fingers on their unarmed hand atop a hard surface.
 The game is also referred to by the names pinfinger, nerve, bishop, hand roulette, stabscotch, five finger fillet (FFF), or chicken.